muldjord/boris/README.md

 * ./Boris

 ## Release notes

+#### Version 1.9.5 (unreleased):
+* Added RSS feed support
+* Refactored a bunch of data type code.
+Still shitty, but better than before.
+* Added wind support.
+Boris will now be blown around the desktop in strong winds.
+* Fixed a nasty sound bug that made Pulseaudio crash when exiting Boris under Linux.
+* Fixed looping animation bug when showing weather.

 #### Version 1.9.4 (07th November 2016):
 * Added complain behaviour, and added sound to all chatter behaviours.